cado-security/product-help/docs/cado-response/sso/okta.md

 Okta OAuth integration is currently in beta.
 If you encounter issues, please contact support@cadosecurity.com describing your issue and providing as much detail about your configuration as possible.
 :::

-You can now enable the beta of Okta OAuth Integration in Cado Response by going to `Settings > OAuth`.
+You can now enable the beta of Okta OAuth Integration in Cado Response by going to `Settings > SSO > Okta OAuth`.

 ### Setting up Okta SSO
 1. Open the Okta admin dashboard and navigate to `Applications > Applications`